 - If the module is not running in the next academic year, you will be required to take an alternative module (capping will still apply).

 - The maximum number of attempts students are allowed at a module is defined in the University regulations.
 If you repeat an alternative module, the number of attempts at the original module will count towards the maximum number of attempts at the alternative module.

-information on repeats and referrals for students holding a Tier 4 visa.
+information on repeats and referrals for students holding a Student (formerly Tier 4) visa.

 Your results, how to find them and what they mean